sk8er-boi-shin/postgres-sampling-ai/01_docs/design/01_en/00_overview.md

 This design document describes the system architecture, execution logic, AI-based estimation approach, and key technical considerations to solve the above challenges.

 ---

+# 3. Scope

+The scope of this design is defined as follows:

+### Included Scope

+- Statistics update processing (`ANALYZE`) for PostgreSQL databases
+- Optimization of the sampling row count based on `default_statistics_target`
+- Design of a script that dynamically calculates the optimal sampling row count for each target table and executes `ANALYZE`
+- Statistics updates for both regular local tables and partitioned tables

+### Excluded Scope

+- Handling of foreign tables or tables accessed via FDW (Foreign Data Wrapper)
+- Support for RDBMS other than PostgreSQL (e.g., MySQL, Oracle, SQL Server)
+  ※ Currently limited to PostgreSQL, but expansion to other major RDBMS may be considered in the future if this approach proves stable and effective.
+- Modifying PostgreSQL's built-in automatic statistics update behavior or directly controlling server parameters
+- Visualization features such as web UIs or dashboards (considered for future expansion)

+### Assumed Environment

+- Targeting PostgreSQL version 13 and above
+- Development and execution environment assumed to be a local PC or lightweight VPS
+- Deployment to production environments will be considered based on the results of future PoC evaluations

+---